zhangyihome/code-push-cli/cli/README.md

 1. Create, rename or delete new deployments within the app
 1. Add or remove collaborators from the app (*)

-*NOTE: A developer can remove him/herself as a collaborator from an add that was shared with them.*
+*NOTE: A developer can remove him/herself as a collaborator from an app that was shared with them.*

-Over time, if someone is no longer working on the app, you can remove them as a collaborator using the following command:
+Over time, if someone is no longer working on an app with you, you can remove them as a collaborator using the following command:

 ```shell
 code-push collaborator rm <appName> <collaboratorEmail>
 ```

-If you want to list all collaborators that have been added to an app, you can simply run the following command:
+If at any time you want to list all collaborators that have been added to an app, you can simply run the following command:

 ```shell
 code-push collaborator ls <appName>
 ```